FAQ

 RenoFi Loan Basics

 Lenders base this on several different metrics including your current home value, your home’s estimated “after renovation value,” your outstanding mortgage, and your overall financial health.
 Most lenders allow RenoFi Loans up to $500k, though please note that loans over $250k will have stricter qualification criteria.
 Additionally, most lenders allow homeowners to borrow up to 125% of the current home value or up to 90% of the after renovation value.
+Some lenders will even go up to 150% of the current home value.
 Try the RenoFi Loan calculator to see how much you can borrow.

 RenoFi currently works exclusively with credit unions that provide RenoFi Loans.
 RenoFi will identify the best credit union for your situation, which usually means the one who can offer the best rates, lowest fees and the right loan amount.